A cross-border market model with limited transmission capacities: Introduction

-Our main theorem states that in the high frequency limit the market dynamics are the following: in an active regime, the queue size process is described by a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
-Each time two queues simultaneously hit zero, the process is reinitialized at a new value in the interior of $\R^4_+.$ The bid price process is a two-dimensional pure jump process with jump times equal to those of the volume process.
-The capacity process is a continuous process of finite variation, constructed from the local times at zero of the volume process components.
-In contrast, during an inactive regime the queue size processes is described by a four-dimensional linear Brownian motion in the positive orthant and each time it hits one of the axes, the two components corresponding to the origin of the depleted component are reinitialized at a new value in the interior of $\R^2_+$, while the others stay unchanged.
-The bid price dynamics follows a two-dimensional pure jump process whose components jump at hitting times of the corresponding components of the queue size process of the axes.
-In particular, they follow two different one-dimensional pure jump processes which do almost surely not jump simultaneously.
+Our main theorem states that in the high frequency limit, i.e.~when the number of orders goes to infinity while each of them is of negligible size, the market dynamics are the following: in an active regime, the queue size process is described by a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
+Each time \textit{two} queues simultaneously hit zero, the \textit{whole} process is reinitialized at a new value in the interior of $\R^4_+.$ The bid price processes of both countries agree and follow a pure jump process, whose jump times are equal to those of the volume process.
+The capacity process is a continuous process of finite variation, constructed from the component-wise local time process of the queue size process.
+During an inactive regime the queue size process is described by a four-dimensional linear Brownian motion in the positive orthant.
+Each time it hits \textit{one} of the axes, the depleted component as well as the component corresponding to the other side of the LOB of the same country are \textit{both} reinitialized at a new value in the interior of $\R^2_+$, while the other two components stay unchanged.
+The bid price process follows a two-dimensional pure jump process, whose components do almost surely not jump simultaneously and only move at hitting times of the axes by the corresponding components of the queue size process.